Mickey Conn

-Mickey Conn (born October 9, 1971) is an American football coach and former player who is currently the co-defensive coordinator and safeties coach at Clemson University.
-He has served in various assistant coaching roles at Clemson since 2016, including as defensive assistant in 2016, safeties coach from 2017 to 2020 and special teams coordinator and safeties coach in 2021.
+Mickey Conn (born October 9, 1971) is an American football former coach and player who was the co-defensive coordinator and safeties coach at Clemson University.
+He had served in various assistant coaching roles at Clemson since 2016, including as defensive assistant in 2016, safeties coach from 2017 to 2020 and special teams coordinator and safeties coach in 2021.

 Conn played college football at the University of Alabama as a defensive back from 1990 to 1994.
 Prior to his tenure at Clemson, Conn held a head coaching position at Grayson High School in Loganville, Georgia and two assistant coaching positions at South Gwinnett High School in Snellville, Georgia and at the University of Alabama.

 Playing career

 Conn walked on to play defensive back for Gene Stallings at Alabama from 1990 to 1994 eventually getting a scholarship.
 He redshirted his freshman season and lettered from the 1992 national championship season to 1994.